 After 2 days on the Kista Dan searching for a good anchorage and fresh water sources, Law decided to locate the station on a small rocky plateau above a black sandy beach.

 On 13 January, a small ceremony was held to officially open the new station.
 It was named after Antarctic legend, John King Davis, captain of the ships Aurora (1911–14) and Discovery (1929–31) — used by Douglas Mawson on his expeditions.

 After the ceremony, unloading continued and the Kista Dan sailed on 20 January.
 Later in the season, the ship made a return visit to Davis to drop off sledge dogs.

-Bob Dingle, Alan Hawker, Nils Lied, Bill Lucas and Bruce Stinear made up the first party to winter in the Vestfold Hills.
-However, the party was not completely isolated, as Auster aircraft flew between Mawson and Davis several times that year exchanging personnel and supplies.
+Expeditioners spent the first 2 years learning about the Vestfold Hills and developing essential station services.
+The first party to winter in the Vestfold Hills was not completely isolated.
+Auster aircraft flew between Mawson and Davis several times to exchange personnel and supplies.